Improve user interface

 The primary goal of every UI designer is to provide interfaces that encourage exploration without being fearful of the negative aspects.

-With these UI designs tips, companies can maximize conversion and sales.
+With these UI designs tips, companies can maximise conversion and sales.
 They become ready to knock your next design project straight out of the park.

 So, focus on applying some or all of these tips to improve your UI because that eventually results in a good UX.